Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
+Provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
 There is an opportunity to participate in the teaching of specific parts of the evaluation to fellow classmates.
-This course addresses the aspects of the medical history and physical exam.
+Addresses the aspects of the medical history and physical exam.
 Laboratory time required.

 ATTR 504.
 ORTHOPEDIC EVALUATION II.
 5 Credits.